 Understanding who we are and where we fit in the world is a basic need for human beings.
 With global migration at an all-time high, educating young people about citizenship and participation and what it means is essential to promoting awareness, tolerance and acceptance within society.

-We cover a wide range of topics in this subject area, including; Citizenship in the UK, Active Citizenship, National Identity, Immigration and Integration, Monarchy, Parliament, European Union and many more.
+Our Citizenship teaching resources cover a wide range of topics including; Citizenship in the UK, Active Citizenship, National Identity, Immigration and Integration, Monarchy, Parliament, European Union and many more.